|

 (which he had affectionately named "Tommy") and went

-solo.
 During a brave but failed attempt at robbing the payroll from

 a Deadwood dance hall during the Sturgis rally, he met the woman who would become his wife,